Ilyas El Maliki

 Ilyas El Maliki (born 8 August 1996) also known as El Malki, is a Moroccan online streamer and social media personality active on YouTube, Facebook, and Kick.
 His content includes video game streaming (mainly EA Sports and GTA), analysis of sports events (mostly football), and discussion of social issues (mainly Morocco-related).

-El Maliki's online following contributed to his involvement in the 2025 Kings World Cup Nations, where he was appointed chairman of the Moroccan national team, which reached the semi-çfinals of the tournament.
+El Maliki's online following contributed to his involvement in the 2025 Kings World Cup Nations, where he was appointed chairman of the Moroccan national team, which reached the semi-finals of the tournament.
 During his live commentary of the Kings League match between Morocco and Colombia, El Maliki achieved a concurrent viewership peak exceeding 500,000 spectators on Kick, ranking among the platform's highest-viewed streams historically.

 In the first quarter of 2023, El Maliki was the most streamed gamer on YouTube, surpassing IShowSpeed and Dr Disrespect in total number of watched hours.
 El Maliki is considered one of the biggest streamers born in Africa and the biggest in Morocco.
 He consistently ranks among Kick's top 10 most-watched streamers globally.